karenpayneoregon/BaseConnectionsVisualBasicNet/Readme.md

 ## NuGet package

-PM> Install-Package BaseConnectionLibrary -Version 1.0.0
+PM> Install-Package BaseConnectionLibrary -Version 1.0.3

+- 3-22-2019 added a wider range of supported Frameworks.
+- 3-22-2019 added ability for SQL-Server connection to use user name and password.